Jahid2121/Jahid2121/README.md

 ![Web Developer](https://i.ibb.co/tHTsPZg/WEb-Developer.png)

-### Let's Build The Digital World, my name is Jahid Hasan
+### Let's Build The Digital World, me Jahid Hasan
-#### Web-Development Learner
+#### Web-Developer
 I am deeply passionate about learning, especially in the realm of Web Development.
 I am a diligent worker who thrives on meeting deadlines and embraces challenges.
-My enthusiasm is particularly ignited when I'm working with technologies like React.js and JavaScript.I also have a basic understanding of Python.
+My enthusiasm is particularly ignited when I'm working with technologies like React.js and JavaScript.

-Skills:  REACT / JS / HTML / CSS / Python
+Skills:  REACT / JS / HTML / CSS

-- 🌱 I’m currently learning React + JavaScript integration
+- 🌱 I’m currently exploring Node js
 - 👯 I’m looking to collaborate on I'm open to collaboration on various projects.
 Feel free to connect and discuss ideas!
 - 💬 Ask me about My journey in Web Development and how I've been overcoming challenges while learning and tackling complex projects.
 I'd be happy to share my experiences!